-The company incurred no income tax expense for the three months ended March 31, 2013 and 2012 or since inception.
+The company incurred no income tax expense for the nine months ended September 30, 2013 and 2012 or since inception.
 Income tax expense differs from the amount that would be expected after applying the statutory U.S. federal income tax rate primarily due to changes in the valuation allowance for deferred taxes.

-The valuation allowance for deferred tax assets as of March 31, 2013 and December 31, 2012 was \$25.9 million and \$23.1 million, respectively.
-The net change in the total valuation allowance for the three months ended March 31, 2013 and 2012 was an increase of \$2.7 million and \$961,000, respectively.
+The valuation allowance for deferred tax assets as of September 30, 2013 and December 31, 2012 was \$28.8 million and \$23.1 million, respectively.
+The net change in the total valuation allowance for the nine months ended September 30, 2013 and 2012 was an increase of \$5.7 million and \$3.4 million, respectively.
 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 Management considers the scheduled reversal of deferred tax liabilities, projected taxable income, and tax planning strategies in making this assessment.
-Valuation allowances have been established for the entire amount of the net deferred tax assets as of March 31, 2013 and December 31, 2012, due to the uncertainty of future recoverability.
+Valuation allowances have been established for the entire amount of the net deferred tax assets as of September 30, 2013 and December 31, 2012, due to the uncertainty of future recoverability.

-Based on a preliminary analysis, we believe that, from its inception through December 31, 2011, NewLink experienced Section 382 ownership changes in September 2001 and March 2003 and our subsidiary experienced Section 382 ownership changes in January 2006 and January 2011.
+Based on analysis from inception through December 31, 2011, we believe that NewLink experienced Section 382 ownership changes in September 2001 and March 2003 and our subsidiary experienced Section 382 ownership changes in January 2006 and January 2011.
 These ownership changes limit NewLink's ability to utilize federal net operating loss carryforwards (and certain other tax attributes) that accrued prior to the respective ownership changes of NewLink and our subsidiary.
 Additional ownership changes may occur in the future as a result of events over which the Company will have little or no control, including purchases and sales of the Company's equity by our 5% stockholders, the emergence of new 5% stockholders, additional equity offerings or redemptions of the Company's stock or certain changes in the ownership of any of the Company's 5% stockholders.